We're here to help. If you would like to support an athlete in your area, get in touch!

 Tanni is one of Great Britain's most decorated athletes of all time having won 16 Paralympic medals - including 11 golds - as a wheelchair racer competing in the T53 category.
 She held over 30 world records and won the London Marathon on six occasions.
 She sits as a crossbencher in the House of Lords after becoming a Life Peer in 2010.

 Chris is a former world champion rower who won a silver medal at the Montreal 1976 Olympic Games in the double sculls.
 He was the first Chair of British Swimming, from 2001 to 2008, and previously held the same position with sports coach UK.
 He has been a trustee of SportsAid for over two decades and became Chair in 2012.

 David is a former Great Britain hockey player who won gold at the Seoul 1988 Olympic Games.
 He became Performance Director of England and Great Britain Hockey in 2009 before moving to Millfield School as Director of Sport in 2012.
 He was recently appointed the Head of Women's Performance by The Football Association.

-Ian is the Chief Executive Officer of the British Athletes Commission.
-He is the Chair of SportsAid's National Awards Committee and the charity's Backing The Best awards panel.
-Ian was previously a Non-Executive Director of British Triathlon, responsible for major and national events, and is a member of the Management Board for Sport Resolutions.
+Ian is Managing Director of DOCIAsport.
+He is Chair of SportsAid's National Awards Committee and the charity's Backing The Best awards panel.
+Ian was previously Chief Executive Officer of the British Athletes Commission, a Non-Executive Director of British Triathlon, and a member of the Management Board for Sport Resolutions.